rodrigobastosv/loading_overlay/README.md

 }
 ```

-This simple step will already configure the loading overlay for use.
+This simple step will already configure the loader overlay for use.

 After that configuration you can just run the command:

 ```
-context.showLoadingOverlay()
+context.showLoaderOverlay()
 ```

 This will show the overlay with the default loading indicator.
 The default loading configured is to just show a centered CircularProgressIndicator